Oracle Backend for Microservices and AI

 4. Restart VS Code to make the plugin fully operational.

-5. If you do not see the plugin in the left menu bar, with the Oracle logo (as shown here), click on Additional Views to select the Oracle Backend for Spring Boot and Microservices:
+5. If you do not see the plugin in the left menu bar, with the Oracle logo (as shown here), click on Additional Views to select the Oracle Backend for Microservices and AI:

 Additional